ceciliawong15/dsp/03-command_line.md

-    rmdir - removes a directory given that you are one path above the one you are trying to remove pushd - allows you to set a path in memory so that you can return any portion of it later without following a linear fashion popd - allows you to move back to your xx original position before your last pushd no matter how far away your cd is from there
+    rmdir - removes a directory given that you are one path above the one you are trying to remove pushd - allows you to set a path in memory so that you can return any portion of it later without following a linear fashion popd - allows you to move back to your xx original position before your last pushd no matter how far away your cd is from there touch filenamehere - allows you to create an empty file in whichever directory you are currently in cp file1 file2 - makes a copy of file1, named file2 cp file1 /directory1 - makes a copy of a file in a different specified directory cp -r folder1 folder 2 - NOT SURE WHAT THIS DOES AS OF CURRENT.
+I think it copies your most recently created file from given folder1 into folder2.

+    *ctrl-c clears/abandons your current line of code..
 ---